juroalwi/jralvarezwindey/README.md

 ### Hi there 👋

 I am Julian Alvarez Windey, a Full Stack Developer from Argentina 🇦🇷.
 I am currently doing a licenciate's degree in Math at UBA university.
 I enjoy solving problems and learning new things every day 📚.
 I am an easy going person, and very detail-oriented when it comes to working in projects 🧐.
-I think it's important to get every detail right, and I always aim to achieve the the most flawless possible results ⚡.
+I think it's important always trying to get every detail right, and I constantly aim to achieve the most flawless possible results ⚡.

 ### 🛠️ Tech skills: